Franklyne-kibet/Franklyne-Kibet/README.md

-- 👋 Hi, I’m @Franklyne-Kibet
+- 👋 Hi, I’m Franklyne
 - 👀 I’m a Data Engineer.
 - 🌱 I’m currently working on data engineering projects.
 - 💞️ I’m looking to collaborate on projects and open-source.